 You are not permitted to apply for a Change of Status until 30 days have passed since you entered the United States.
 And remember, you should not apply until 60 days have passed since you entered the United States (unless you have the "prospective student" notation or can show a clear reason why your plans changed.)

 On the other hand, you cannot apply later than the expiration date of your current stay, and should allow for at least three months for USCIS to make its decision.
 The safest course is to apply no later than three months before the expiration of your current stay.

 USCIS should send you a receipt notice within a few weeks.
 The notice will predict how long the agency will take to approve or deny your I-539 application.
 USCIS might or might not ask you to attend an interview.

 What if classes start and you still haven't gotten an answer from USCIS?
 If you are otherwise eligible, it's best to start attending class.
 If you are changing to F-1 status from B-1, B-2, or F-2 status, however, you are not eligible to start attending classes until your Change of Status application is approved.

 (F-2 visa holders may study part-time, and B-1 and B-2 visa holders may engage in "recreational" or "avocational" study only.)
 If you are not eligible to begin studies before the change of status is approved, your DSO will advise you to defer your attendance.

-If your school has to defer your attendance, be careful that the new start date on your I-20 isn’t too far in the future.
-You may have to submit a request to extend your current status (or a second request if you have already done so).
-Follow these rules strictly: If you study when you were not supposed to, or if you don’t study when you should have, you’ll find that you have violated your student status before getting to enjoy it—and could be deported as a result.
+If your school has to defer your attendance, be careful that the new start date on your I-20 isn't too far in the future.
+You might have to submit a request to extend your current status (or a second request if you have already done so).
+Follow these rules strictly: If you study when you were not supposed to, or if you don't study when you should have, you'll find that you have violated your student status before getting to enjoy it—and could be deported as a result.

 The school's DSO will understand this dilemma, and should be able to make sure the school doesn't hold up your registration over your lack of immigration status.